comalle/Testing/README.md

 This can result in someone having a key, and it being them but still be unverified.

 Note 4: Only the email matters when pushing a commit from a local machine.
-And github will not register any changes to just the username.
+And github will register any changes to just the username, but it won't care and default to the username associated with the email.
+Likewise, when pushing, you can just input anyone with write credentials to the repository that you're pushing to.

 Note 5: With write access, direct manipulation is perfectly fine.
 So, this could allow attackers to infiltrate a group by doing minor fixes, and then to scramble the code(to cause delays) or inject negative code as an attack.